Home » Topics A–Z » Chondrodermatitis nodularis

 Author: Dr Anita Eshraghi, Dermatologist, Sweden.
-DermNet NZ Editor-in-Chief Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+DermNet Editor-in-Chief Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Original page by Dr Oakley was published in 1997.
 Updated August 2018.

 Chondrodermatitis nodularis is a common inflammatory condition which affects the skin and cartilage of the helix or antihelix of the ear.